Guillaume-Reboullet/my-server/README.md

 ### 📜 License
 MIT — free to use, modify, and deploy.

-Built by devs who believe infrastructure should be clear, monitored, and documented.
+Built by devs who believe code & infrastructure should be clear, monitored, and documented.